CurtisAccelerate/global_agent_framework/README.md

 # Global Agent Framework FutureX Champion
 ## Introduction

-This is an Agent framework for generating custom agentic pipelines for GPT-5 with ability to define multiple pipelines, custom tools, etc.
+This is an Agent framework for generating custom agentic pipelines for GPT-5 with ability to define multiple multi-stage prompt pipeplines, custom tools, and run against ad-hoc queries or in server mode.

-This agent framework was developed rapidly, as a means toward proving out my prompt engineering work aimed at boosting the capabilites of GPT-5 ando ther LLMs in the real-world FutureX event competition.
+This agent framework was developed rapidly, as a means toward proving out my prompt engineering work aimed at boosting the capabilites of GPT-5 and other LLMs in the real-world FutureX event competition.

 ## FutureX Champion Results

-With this framework, we produced a 1st Place Weekly result besting all other agents in the first month of October and several 2nd Place results.
+With this framework, we produced a 1st Place Weekly result besting all other agents in the first month of October and several 2nd Place results prior to that.
 The first place finish resulted in a 23% performance boost over GPT-5 Pro and an incredible 47% performance boost over Grok-4 Search.

 ![FutureX Champion Result](docs/assets/futurex_win.jpg)